Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

     ![Checkout API key](../../Assets/Screenshots/Adyen/Integration/AdyenCheckoutAPIkey.png)

-**Generate web service password**

-1. Change to your Adyen account.

-2. Click the *Basic auth* tab.

-3. Click the [Generate password] button and copy it.
+4. Change to your Adyen account, click the *Basic auth* tab, and click the [Generate password] button and copy it.

-4. Change to your Actindo instance and insert the password in the *Payment password* field.
+5. Change to your Actindo instance and insert the password in the *Payment password* field.

     ![Payment password](../../Assets/Screenshots/Adyen/Integration/AdyenPaymentPassword.png)

-5. Return to Adyen and click the [Save changes] button.
+6. Return to Adyen and click the [Save changes] button.

+7. If necessary, configure your wallet payment methods in the *Wallet payment methods* section.
+Follow the Adyen documentation.

+8. If necessary, assign roles to change the permissions of the API credentials in the *Permissions > Roles* section.
+Follow the API documentation [https://docs.adyen.com/development-resources/api-credentials/#api-permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions) in the Adyen documentation.